oracle-livelabs/goldengate/ogg-to-ggs/README.md

-# Send data from Oracle GoldenGate to Oracle Cloud Infrastructure GoldenGate
+# Stream changed data from Oracle GoldenGate to Oracle Cloud Infrastructure GoldenGate

 ## How to prepare for this workshop